cjlangreo/tymn-attendance-checker/README.md

 [Pillow](https://pypi.org/project/pillow/),
 and [CustomTkinter](https://customtkinter.tomschimansky.com/).

-- [Scrcpy](https://github.com/Genymobile/scrcpy) was also used to create a custom script that allows users to user their Android phone as a camera to use with the application.
+- [Scrcpy](https://github.com/Genymobile/scrcpy) was also used to create a custom script that allows users to use their Android phone as a camera to use with the application.